 1270.5 Sexual Misconduct

-- Between Faculty/Staff and Undergraduate Students: A sexual or romantic relationship between an employee (faculty or staff) and an undergraduate student is prohibited regardless of department, school, or college affiliation
+- Between Students and Employees: A sexual or romantic relationship between an employee (faculty or staff) and a student is prohibited regardless of department, school, or college affiliation.

 - Between Certain Employees: A sexual or romantic relationship between certain employees is prohibited in certain circumstances where the relationship has a potential to disrupt or impair University operations.
 See Appendix F for details.

 If the conduct reported in a Formal Complaint does not constitute Title IX Sexual Harassment (as defined in this Policy), did not occur in a University education program or activity, or did not occur against a person in the United States, the University must dismiss the Formal Complaint with regard to that particular conduct for the purposes of Title IX Sexual Harassment and the procedure required for reports that fall within the scope of Section 1270.4.
 The fact that a Formal Complaint has been dismissed under this section does not necessarily mean that the matter is concluded.
 Instead, the reported conduct may be referred to the appropriate responding office (Student Conduct, Human Resources, the Provost’s Office, or the Compliance Department) and adjudicated by that office.

 The Title IX Coordinator is responsible for determining whether a Formal Complaint should be dismissed from the Title IX Sexual Harassment grievance process.
 The University may also dismiss a Formal Complaint or allegations therein if:

 - The complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the Formal Complaint or any allegations therein;

 - The respondent is no longer enrolled in (for students) or employed by (for employees) the University; or